cc-hearts/node-check-modules-path/README.md

-# grep-deps
+# node-check-modules-path

-grep-deps is a tool for analyzing dependencies in the node_modules directory on your disk and generating them into a deps.json file.
+node-check-modules-path is a tool for analyzing dependencies in the node_modules directory on your disk and generating them into a deps.json file.
 It also provides a command-line interface for conveniently removing these dependency projects.